|MSU, Faculty of Physics, Russia, 119991, Moscow, GSP-1, 1-2 Leninskiye Gory|

 As the Faculty of Physics trains researchers in physics, our students participate in research work from their second year – or earlier, if they wish.
 In their second year all our students write their first course paper.

 The Faculty of physics has its own well-equipped laboratories and affiliations with research centers, such as the Shternberg Astronomical Institute and the Scobeltsyn Nuclear Physics Institute.
-Some of our departments are located outside Moscow, at the High Energy Physics Institute (Protvino, Moscow region), at the Joint Institute for Nuclear Research (Dubna, Moscow region), and at the RAS scientific centers in Chernogolovka and Pushchino.
+Some of our departments are located outside Moscow, at the High Energy Physics Institute (Protvino, Moscow region), at the Joint Institute for Nuclear Research (Dubna, Moscow region), and at the other RAS scientific centers.

-With our international links with universities in Europe, America, and Japan, our senior students may participate in internship programs and write their graduation papers at universities, research centers, and institutes abroad.
+With our international links with universities in Europe, America, and Japan, a senior students may participate in internship programs and write their graduation papers at universities, research centers, and institutes abroad.